cloud-native-toolkit/multi-tenancy-gitops/doc/scd-recipe.md

 | Component | Access Mode | IBM Cloud | OCS/ODF |
 | --- | --- | --- | --- |
 | PVC | RWO | ibmc-file-gold-gid | ocs-storagecluster-cephfs |

+You can find the PVC yaml in `multi-tenancy-gitops-services/instances/ibm-connect-direct-setup/storage`

 1. Clone the services repo for GitOps: open a terminal window and clone the `multi-tenancy-gitops-services` repository under your Git Organization.